 Manufacturer: Sanofi Pasteur S.A., France

-Vaxigrip is a flu vaccine.
+Vaxigrip is a vaccine to prevent influenza.

 Active substance